Can You Be an Alcoholic if You Just Drink Beer?

 Heavy alcohol use, is defined by the NIAAA as:

-Beer is a difficult drink to measure effectively for the average consumer, as manufacturers are not required to label the drink’s alcohol content.
+It’s harder to measure beer for the average person who consumes it as the companies who manufacture the different brands aren’t required to label the alcohol content on the packaging.
 The higher the alcohol in your favorite brand, the higher the likelihood of developing a dependence due to accidental heavy drinking.

 How Much Alcohol is in One Beer?